Deciding to start your own business can easily be one of the most rewarding decisions of your entire life; it can also be one of the most challenging.

 Prequalification Approval Decisions and Documentation

 If you are approved for funding, there will be a series of terms and monetary amounts for you to consider before you move forward with funding.
 In many cases, there is more than one option for funding your retail business needs.
 At Platform Funding, cash advances generally span from $10,000 to $3 million.
-Estimated terms for repayment range from three months to two years, depending on the health of the business and borrower’s amount.
+Estimated terms for repayment range from three months to two years, depending on the health of the business and the borrower’s amount.
 Business loans have specific advantages for retail operations, including control over the advance and fixed payments with lower APR.
 Other funding options include:

-- Borrower specific revenue advances
+- Borrower-specific revenue advances